imagej/imagej.github.io/_pages/plugins/stack-fitter.md

 **This plugin fits the data along the z axis (as obtained with Image>Stacks>Plot z axis profile) for each (x,y) pixel of a stack and creates a new stack with the fit results.**
 - Supports the built-in ImageJ fit functions (you have modify the code for your own functions).
 - Input data are calibrated pixel values (if there is a calibration), also the z axis calibration is taken into account.
+If there is no calibration for the z axis, note that the **z values** for the fit are between **0 and NSlices−1**, **not** between 1 and NSlices as the usual numbering of stack slices in ImageJ.
+This is different from z axis profile plots.
 - The output is a stack of fit parameters, functions thereof, and/or data on the quality of the fit for each (x,y) pixel.
 - Hyperstacks are not supported.
--

 ## Dialog Options
 ![Dialog screen shot](/media/plugins/stack-fitter/stack-fitter-screenshot.png)